Fermi Sets: Universal and interpretable neural architectures for fermions: Abstract

 \section{Abstract}

 We introduce \emph{Fermi Sets}, a universal and physically interpretable neural architecture for fermionic many-body wavefunctions.
 Building on a ``parity-graded'' representation \cite{fu2025}, we prove that any continuous fermionic wavefunction on a compact domain can be approximated to arbitrary accuracy by a linear combination of $K$ antisymmetric basis functions---such as pairwise products or Slater determinants---multiplied by symmetric functions.
 A key result is that the number of required bases is provably small: $K=1$ suffices in one-dimensional continua (and on lattices in any dimension), $K=2$ suffices in two dimensions, and in higher dimensions $K$ grows at most linearly with particle number.
 The antisymmetric bases can be learned by small neural networks, while the symmetric factors are implemented by permutation-invariant networks whose width scales only linearly with particle number.
 Thus, Fermi Sets achieve universal approximation of fermionic wavefunctions with minimal overhead while retaining clear physical interpretability.
+As a numerical illustration, a single Fermi Sets model applied to metallic solid hydrogen in three dimensions, trained simultaneously across multiple nuclear geometries, surpasses all diffusion Monte Carlo benchmarks.

 Neural networks have emerged as a powerful tool for representing many-body quantum wavefunctions \cite{carleo2017,carrasquilla2017, luo2019, robledo2022, liu2024}, including fermions.
 Over the past few years, neural quantum state based variational Monte Carlo has been developed for interacting electron systems in continuous space \cite{pfau2020, psiformer, deepsolid, pescia2024, smith2024}.
 More recently, fermionic neural networks with self attention \cite{vaswani2017} have successfully tackled strongly correlated electron systems in real materials, including quantum Hall systems \cite{teng2024}, moir\'e materials \cite{geier2025}, and semiconductor quantum wells \cite{gaggioli2025_qw}.
 Owing to the remarkable power of the attention mechanism, many-electron ground states are obtained from a flexible neural wavefunction optimized purely through unsupervised energy minimization, without the need of pretraining or special initialization.